jansenarruda/LilyGo-EPD-47-OWM-Weather-Display/README.md

 You may get some compilation warnings, they are not errors

-Version 4.1 is faster and moree compact than the original versions
+Version 4.1 is faster and more compact and has many changes.